Good Morning, Saugus!

 We welcome press releases, news announcements, freelance articles and courtesy photos from the community.
 Our deadline is noon Wednesday.
 If you have a story idea or an article or photo to submit, please email me at firstname.lastname@example.org or leave a message at 978-683-7773.
 Let us become your hometown newspaper.
 The Saugus Advocate is available in the Saugus Public Library, the Saugus Senior Center, Saugus Town Hall, local convenience stores and restaurants throughout town.

 Let’s hear it!

-Do you have some interesting views on an issue that you want express to the community?
+Do you have some interesting views on an issue that you want to express to the community?
 Submit your idea.
-If I like it, we can meet for a 15 to 20 minute interview at a local coffee shop.
-And, I’ll buy the coffee or tea.
+If I like it, we can meet for a 15- to 20-minute interview over a hot drink at a local coffee shop.
+And I’ll buy the coffee or tea.
 Or, if you prefer to continue practicing social distancing and be interviewed from the safety of your home on the phone or via email, I will provide that option to you as the nation recovers from the Coronavirus crisis.

 If it’s a nice day, my preferred site for a coffee and interview would be the picnic area of the Saugus Iron Works National Historic Site.

 GUESS WHO GOT SKETCHED!
 Got an idea who was sketched this week?
 If you do, please email your name, address and the answer to firstname.lastname@example.org or leave a phone message at 978-683-7773.
 Anyone who answers correctly between now and Tuesday at noon qualifies to have their name put in a green Boston Red Sox hat with a chance to be selected as the winner of a $10 gift certificate, compliments of JIMMY’S STEER HOUSE at 114 Broadway (Rt.
 1 North) in Saugus.
 (Courtesy illustration to The Saugus Advocate by a Saugonian who goes by the name of “The Sketch Artist”)